Chefs at some of the best restaurants in Bogota, Colombia, use avant-garde techniques, while others are celebrated for their history and tradition.

 2. Harry Sasson

+Like Leo, Harry Sasson is another top Bogota restaurant named after its chef-owner.
 Housed in a 106-year-old red-brick mansion in the Zona G food district, Harry Sasson is dedicated to live-fire cooking.
+The focus is on steak, seafood, and Japanese-style robata; however, the menu also includes pizza, pasta, and paella.

 3. Andre Carne de Res / Andrés DC

-I can't say I was too impressed, I've certainly had better steaks elsewhere in Colombia, but you go to Andres for the atmosphere and live music as much as the good food.
+The menu I'm holding in the photo above was a thick book filled with dozens (possibly hundreds) of traditional dishes and Colombian classics.
+It was overwhelming!
+As "res" means beef in Spanish, a safe bet is ordering one of the steaks, which I did for my main dish.
+I can't say I was too impressed; I've certainly had better steaks elsewhere in Colombia.
+But you go to Andres for the atmosphere and live music as much as the good food.

 4. El Cielo

+Returning to fine dining, I must share the fantastic El Cielo restaurant by chef Juan Manuel Barrientos Valencia.
+The original El Cielo opened in Medellín in 2006, a block from Parque Lleras in El Poblado.
 I still recall my first dinner in 2010, a tasting menu I enjoyed with one of my readers, who also happened to be a chef.
 It was a memorable introduction to molecular gastronomy.
+I invited friends to join me again in 2011, and more recently, I went for a solo lunch in 2018.
+The quality and creativity have remained consistently high throughout the years.

+Chef Barrientos opened El Cielo Bogota in 2011 in the Zona G neighborhood.
+From 2013 to 2015, it was included in Latin America's 50 Best Restaurants.
 El Cielo Miami followed in 2015, and Washington, DC, in January 2020.
 The latter received a Michelin star in April 2021, the first Colombian restaurant to be awarded one.

-Related: Best Restaurants in Latin America
+Related: Top Restaurants in Latin America

 5. Criterion

+Chef Jorge Rausch trained and worked in the UK before returning to Colombia and opening his first restaurant, Criterion, in 2004.
+Criterion was one of the first restaurants in Colombia to offer diners the option of a tasting menu.
+Today, it's one of the best restaurants in Bogota.
 They offer a classic menu with signature dishes from the last 16 years and a seasonal menu.
 Plus, you can order a la carte, as I did during my dinner experience.

 Chef Jorge Rausch has also appeared in many TV shows, including MasterChef Colombia, Chile, and Ecuador.
+His brother, Mark Rausch, trained in Canada and is an accomplished pastry chef.
+The Rausch Brothers run ten restaurants throughout Colombia and operate a catering business, too!

 6. El Chato

-The interior is intimately lit and romantic, perfect for a date night experience.
-The food was terrific, though I would've liked a little more ambient light with which to enjoy it fully.
+I had the pleasure of dining here on my last night in Colombia in February 2019.
+The interior is intimately lit and romantic, perfect for a date night.
+The food was terrific, though I would've liked a little more ambient light to enjoy it fully.
+El Chato has become one of the best restaurants in Bogota.

-See also: Cayena Beach Villa on Colombia's Caribbean Coast
+See also: Cayena Beach Villa

 7. La Puerta Falsa

-Follow Calle 11 east of Plaza Bolivar in Bogota's historic center, and you'll see a row of small casual restaurants serving classic Bogotano food.
+If you follow Calle 11 east of Plaza Bolivar in Bogota's historic center, you'll see a row of small casual restaurants serving classic Bogotano food.
+Typical Colombian dishes include ajiaco (chicken and potato) soup, hot chocolate with cheese, and fresh tamales.
+Established in 1816, La Puerta Falsa ("The False Door") is the oldest restaurant in Bogota.

-There you have it, my take on the best restaurants in Bogota, Colombia's sprawling capital city, one of the most interesting in South America.
+There you have it—my take on the best restaurants in Bogota, Colombia's sprawling capital city and one of the most interesting in South America.
+Since I first published this list, several restaurants have closed (and I've therefore removed them).

 These are three of the Bogota restaurants on my list for a future visit: